-You have just been working on your WordPress website and making changes or installing an update, and all of a sudden, all you see is a blank page or the Error 500 message, and you no longer have access to your website.
+You are working on your WordPress website and make updates like installing a new plugin, and all of a sudden, all you see is a blank page or an Error 500 message.
+You no longer have access to your website.

 In this article, I will explain how you can fix this problem as quickly as possible so that you, your visitors, and your customers can regain access to your website.